Alessandro Ciriani

 Alessandro Ciriani (born 2 August 1970, in Pordenone) is an Italian politician.

+He is the younger brother of Senator Luca Ciriani.

 He served as President of the Province of Pordenone from 2009 to 2014.

 Ciriani ran as an independent for the office of Mayor of Pordenone at the 2016 Italian local elections, supported by a centre-right coalition.
 He won and took office on 20 June 2016.

+In 2024, he ran for European Parliament on the Fratelli d'Italia party list in North East Italy constituency.
+He received 44027 preference votes and was elected.
+He resigned his mandate as the mayor of Pordenone on 28 June 2024.